 I’ve had a kind of vendetta against rushta ever since it failed me.
 Because of course it was the soup’s fault.
 Whenever I hear cousins speak lovingly about their little pots of rushta, I think to myself that they just like it because they’re supposed to, or that one day I’m going to show that rushta, in a small pot, how to taste good.
 My friends, that day has come.
 Lebanese cookbooks have taught me about all kinds of variations on certain traditional dishes that involve the real flavor-makers in any dish: herbs, garlic, greens, tartness, and seasoning that starts at the very beginning.
 Because no matter how hungry or tired or destitute you are, you still want to eat something that tastes good, and you know it when you do.

-Garlicky Lentil Soup with Swiss Chard and Lemon
+Garlicky Lebanese Lentil Soup with Swiss Chard and Lemon

 You'll be tempted to eat up the garlicky chard and onion sauté before it goes into the soup.
 And that’s just fine because it tastes so delicious like that.
 But if it’s soup you’re after, just taste and then stir the fragrant mix into the lentils.
 This soup tastes best when it’s not piping hot, but has cooled down a bit and flavors can really shine through.
 A classic rushta also contains cooked pasta noodles like linguine, which can easily be added to the recipe below.
 Once the chard mixture is added to the lentils, the longer it is cooked the more the chard will lose its vibrant green color and the more the lentils will soak up the liquid, so keep that cooking to a minimum.

-4 cups Swiss chard, cleaned, trimmed, and chopped into 1” pieces
+- 1 bunch Swiss Chard, cleaned, trimmed, and chopped into 1-inch pieces

-In a soup pot over high heat, bring lentils, 4 cups water, and ½ teaspoon of salt to boil.
-Reduce heat and simmer, covered, just until lentils are tender, about 20 minutes.
+In a 2- or 3-quart soup pot, bring lentils, 4 cups water, and ½ teaspoon of salt to boil over high heat.
+Reduce heat and simmer, covered, just until lentils are tender, about 15 minutes.

 Meanwhile, in a medium sauté pan, heat the olive oil over medium heat.
 Add the onions and season with 1/2 teaspoon of salt, the coriander, and pepper.
 Sauté until very soft and translucent.
 Add the minced garlic and sauté just until fragrant, about 2 minutes.
 Add the Swiss chard and cilantro and sauté until bright green and tender.
 Sprinkle with flour and stir to combine, still over the heat.